-An Objection from the Town Council will result in the application going to SBC Planning Committee if the council have relevant planning reasons to object., and it is encouraged that if the Town Council objects then they send a representative to the meeting to further explain the reasoning behind their representation.
+An Objection from the Town Council will result in the application going to SBC Planning Committee if the council have relevant planning reasons to object.
+If the Town Council objects we will endeavour to send a representative to the meeting to further explain the reasoning behind our representation.

 Invitations to SBC Planning Committee will be shared with members of the FTC Planning Committee by email asking for a representative to be agreed.
+Priority will normally be given to ward members or the proposer of the Town Councils representation.